allyssaguzman/weirdandwonderful/pages/about.md

 {% include feature/jumbotron.html objectid="158" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="About This Site;About CollectionBuilder-GH" %}

+## About This Site

+This site was created by Allyssa Guzman to showcase various open-source options for creating digital collections.
+To see the same content in different platforms, visit the UT Libraries Digital Collection guide.

+Gina Bastone researched, curated, and developed the content for this exhibit.
+It was originally developed on Omeka.net and its current home is in a Spotlight exhibit on the [UT Libraries Exhibits](https://exhibits.lib.utexas.edu) site.
+Any typos, errors, broken links, or bizarre formatting were introduced by Allyssa when she created this CollectionBuilder-GH copy of the original exhibit.

-## About the Collection
+## About CollectionBuilder-GH

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from: